mashumaro1234/Reverse-Shell-AV-Bypass/README.md

 3. Injects the shellcode which is the decrypted payload, written into the memory of the suspended svchost.exe process using VirtualAllocEx / WriteProcessMemory, then marked executable.

-4. Exe4cutes via APC injection which uses QueueUserAPC to queue execution of the shellcode, then resumes the thread, causing the shellcode to run inside svchost.exe.
+4. Executes via APC injection which uses QueueUserAPC to queue execution of the shellcode, then resumes the thread, causing the shellcode to run inside svchost.exe.